Xavier University of Louisiana

-U.S News “Best Colleges” Guide 2018 rates Xavier as the #1 "best value" among southern regional colleges and universities.
-The same report ranked Xavier No. 5 spot among 70 Historically Black Colleges and Universities and No. 25 among 140 schools in its grouping of the Best Regional Colleges – South.
+U.S News “Best Colleges” Guide 2019 rates Xavier as No. 29 among southern regional colleges and universities and No. 5 spot among Historically Black Colleges and Universities HBCUs).
 Schools are considered regional Universities if they offer a full range of undergraduate programs and some master's programs but few doctoral programs.

 Xavier University Staff